pangers/Intelligence-iOS-Framework/README.md

 ### Unregister Device Token ###

 The developer is responsible for unregistering device tokens, they can only be assigned to one user at a time, so if you forget to unregister from the previous user you will continue receiving push notifications meant for another user.
-In order to unregister you will need to store the tokenId returned by the 'registerDeviceToken' method then send this before logging out.
+In order to unregister, you will need to store the tokenId returned by the 'registerDeviceToken' method then send this before logging out.
 If your app does not implement the login/logout functionality you will most likely never need to call this method.

 *Swift:*
 ```
 #!swift

 IntelligenceManager.intelligence.identity.unregisterDeviceToken(withId: id, callback: { (error) -> Void in
 if error != nil {
 // Failed, handle error.
 } else {
 // Successfully unregistered, clear anything stored in the keychain.
 }
 })

 ```